NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 > [!IMPORTANT]
 > It is strongly recommended that NuGet packages are created using the official NuGet tooling and **not** using this
-> low level API.
+> low-level API.
 There are a variety of characteristics important for a well-formed package and the latest version of
 > tooling helps incorporate these best practices.
 >
 > For more information about creating NuGet packages, see the overview of the